DND-DRDC-RDDC/OS_PyCoMod/README.md

     self._set_output('S', 'I', 'R')
 ```

 The first line, above, imports the sirplus package.
 We then define a custom class inheriting from the SIRplus *model* class and override the model's *_build* function to define the elements of the model.
 In this case, we create the three compartments using sirplus *pools*, specifying the initial value of each pool.
 We define the value *N* (the total population) as a sirplus *equation*.
 Equations are defined by a function referencing other model elements.
 Lamda functions are syntactically compact for this purpose.
 To obtain the value of a model element, we call the object (add open and close-brackets).
 For example, the current number of susceptible individuals is obtained by *self.S()*.
 We then create the transmission rate, *b*, and recovery rate, *g*, using sirplus *parameters*, and specify their values.
 Next, we define the movement between the compartments using sirplus *flows*.
 Flows are defined by a function, similar to the equation class.
-In this case, the flow functions corresponding to the rate equations, *Fsi* and *Fir*, defined above.
+In this case, the flow functions correspond to the rate equations, *Fsi* and *Fir*, defined above.
 Flows must also specify a source pool and a destination pool.
-Note that when specifying source and destination pools, reference the pool object, but don't call it (e.g. *src=self.S*, not *src=self.S()*).
+Note that when specifying source and destination pools, we reference the pool object itself rather than calling it (e.g. *src=self.S*, not *src=self.S()*).
 A final step in specifying the model is to let SIRplus know which outputs we want to capture for analysis.
 This is done by calling the model's *_set_output* function and providing the names of the model elements that we want to track.

-Lastly, having defined the *simple_sir* model class, we create an instance of it.
+Having defined the *simple_sir* model class, we can now create an instance of it.

 ```Python
 m = simple_sir()
 ```

-Having created the model, we use another SIRplus object called a *run_manager* to run it.
+We use another SIRplus object called a *run_manager* to run it.
 The run manager keeps track of multiple models, run settings and output so that batches of runs can be automated.
 First we create an instance of the run manager.

 ```Python
 mgr = sp.run_manager()